imaddde867/NaviCast/README.md

 The NAVICAST API provides the following endpoints:

 ### GET /vessels
-Lists all vessels with their current positions and predictions.
+Lists all vessels with their *latest* known positions and predictions.

 Query parameters:
 - `mmsi`: Filter by vessel MMSI